Matson Lines SS Lurline was halfway from Honolulu to San Francisco on December 7, 1941, when the Japanese bombed Pearl Harbor.

-Lurline was returned to Matson Lines in mid-1946 and extensively refitted at Bethlehem-Alameda Shipyard in Alameda, California in 1947 at the then huge cost of $US 20 million.
-She resumed her San Francisco to Honolulu service from 15 April 1948 and regained her pre-war status as the Pacific Ocean’s top liner.
+Lurline was returned to Matson Lines in mid-1946 and extensively refitted at Bethlehem-Alameda Shipyard in Alameda, California in 1947 at a huge cost of $US 20 million.
+She resumed her San Francisco to Honolulu service on 15 April 1948 and regained her pre-war status as the Pacific Ocean’s top liner.

-Her high occupancy rates during the early 1950s caused Matson to also refit her sister ship SS Monterey (renaming her Matsonia) and the two liners provided a first-class only service between Hawaii and the American mainland from June 1957 to September 1962, mixed with the occasional Pacific cruise.
-Serious competition from jet airliners caused passenger loads to fall in the early 1960s and Matsonia was laid up in late 1962.
+Her high occupancy rates during the early 1950s caused Matson also to refit her sister ship SS Monterey (renaming her Matsonia), and the two liners provided a first-class only service between Hawaii and the American mainland from June 1957 to September 1962, mixed with the occasional Pacific cruise.
+Severe competition from jet airliners caused passenger loads to fall in the early 1960s, and Matsonia was laid up in late 1962.

 - Only a few months later, the Lurline arrived in Los Angeles with serious engine trouble in her port turbine and was laid up with the required repairs considered too expensive.